I may receive a commission if you purchase something mentioned in this post. See more details here.

 How to Make Ghee

 Choosing your butter: Quality of butter is most important.
-Ideally, you will want organic butter from grass-fed and grass-finished cows.
+Ideally, you will want organic butter from grass-fed cows.
 Cultured butter is also amazing, but not necessary.
 If you have the choice between salted and unsalted, go with unsalted.
 I find that most of the salt stays with the milk solids, so it is not a big deal if you plan on throwing those out.
 But if you feed them to someone, like I do to my husband, unsalted butter makes them better.

 You can start your butter from frozen, refrigerated, or softened.
 Whichever you choose will affect your cooking time.
 I use refrigerated butter unless I forget to pull some out of the freezer.
 I find it is easiest to get the wrappers off when refrigerated.

 Many methods for making ghee use a cast iron pan and the stove.
 I have tried this method and failed almost every time.
 I either do not cook the ghee enough, or I burn it terribly and waste an entire pound of butter.
 It is a problem.
 Luckily, there is a fool proof method that will give you perfect ghee every time: the oven!